revolist/revogrid-docs/blog/react-gantt-chart-component-build-vs-buy.md

 Build a React Gantt chart from scratch only when your requirements are simple, mostly read-only, or highly specialized.
 If users need editing, dependencies, resources, baselines, calendars, critical path, exports, validation, undo behavior, or long-term maintainability, buying a component is usually the better engineering decision.

-### Is RevoGantt a Syncfusion React Gantt alternative?
+### Is RevoGrid Gantt a Syncfusion React Gantt alternative?

 Yes.
-RevoGantt is a Syncfusion React Gantt alternative for teams that want Gantt and scheduling workflows connected to a fast grid-first data surface instead of adopting a broad UI component suite.
+RevoGrid Gantt is a Syncfusion React Gantt alternative for teams that want Gantt and scheduling workflows connected to a fast grid-first data surface instead of adopting a broad UI component suite.
 Syncfusion is still a good choice when suite breadth is the main buying requirement.

-### Is RevoGantt an SVAR React Gantt alternative?
+### Is RevoGrid Gantt an SVAR React Gantt alternative?

 Yes.
-RevoGantt is an SVAR React Gantt alternative for teams that want a product-grade planning surface built on a grid foundation.
+RevoGrid Gantt is an SVAR React Gantt alternative for teams that want a product-grade planning surface built on a grid foundation.
 SVAR is attractive for React-only teams that prefer a pure React Gantt component.
 RevoGrid is stronger when grid editing, cross-framework reuse, and wider data-surface architecture matter.

-### Does RevoGantt support dependencies?
+### Does RevoGrid Gantt support dependencies?

 Yes.
-RevoGantt supports standard dependency relationships such as finish-to-start, start-to-start, finish-to-finish, and start-to-finish.
+RevoGrid Gantt supports standard dependency relationships such as finish-to-start, start-to-start, finish-to-finish, and start-to-finish.
 It also supports lead and lag time, dependency validation, and dependency editing workflows.

-### Does RevoGantt support baselines and critical path?
+### Does RevoGrid Gantt support baselines and critical path?

 Yes.
-RevoGantt supports baseline snapshots and baseline bars for comparing planned versus live schedules.
+RevoGrid Gantt supports baseline snapshots and baseline bars for comparing planned versus live schedules.
 It also supports critical path calculation, critical path highlighting, and total slack projection.

-### Does RevoGantt support resource planning?
+### Does RevoGrid Gantt support resource planning?

 Yes.
-RevoGantt includes resource entities, assignments, workload view, utilization and capacity display, resource calendars, and over-allocation diagnostics.
+RevoGrid Gantt includes resource entities, assignments, workload view, utilization and capacity display, resource calendars, and over-allocation diagnostics.

-### Does RevoGantt work in React?
+### Does RevoGrid Gantt work in React?

 Yes.
-RevoGantt can be used in React through the RevoGrid React wrapper with the Pro Advanced `GanttPlugin`.
+RevoGrid Gantt can be used in React through the RevoGrid React wrapper with the Pro Advanced `GanttPlugin`.
 It also follows the broader RevoGrid architecture, which supports React, Vue, Angular, Svelte, TypeScript, and plain JavaScript usage through the same grid foundation.

-### Can I export data from RevoGantt?
+### Can I export data from RevoGrid Gantt?

 Yes.
-RevoGantt provides JSON project snapshot helpers and integration recipes for persistence workflows.
+RevoGrid Gantt provides JSON project snapshot helpers and integration recipes for persistence workflows.
 RevoGrid core supports CSV export, and RevoGrid Pro supports Excel import/export workflows.
 Print-oriented PDF recipes can be wired for reporting use cases.

-### Is RevoGantt open source?
+### Is RevoGrid Gantt open source?

 RevoGrid core is MIT-licensed.
 Gantt is a Pro Advanced workflow.
 That means teams can start with the open grid foundation and move into Pro modules when they need production planning features such as Gantt, pivot, scheduler, advanced export, formulas, validation, and enterprise workflows.

-### When is a custom React Gantt chart better than RevoGantt?
+### When is a custom React Gantt chart better than RevoGrid Gantt?

 A custom React Gantt chart can be better when you only need a small visual timeline, a read-only roadmap, or a specialized visualization that does not require standard planning behavior.
-RevoGantt is better when users need to edit and manage real project schedules.
+RevoGrid Gantt is better when users need to edit and manage real project schedules.

 ## Final recommendation